omicscodeathon/denguedrug/README.md

 ### Model Development and Evaluation

 <p align="justify">
  Five machine learning algorithms (k-NN, Gaussian Naïve Bayes, SVM, Random Forest, and Logistic Regression) were employed to build robust predictive <a href="output/models">models</a>, each assessed based on several statistical parameters including accuracy, precision, recall, and F1 score.
 LR produced the best results across most metrics, followed by the SVM model.
-Gaussian Naïve Bayes was the poorest-performing model, with an accuracy of 81% and F1 score of 0.51.
-Its low precision (0.55) and recall (0.47) indicate that it struggled to balance between identifying true positives and minimizing false positives.
-Overall, Logistic Regression emerged as the most reliable model for predicting potential inhibitors given its robust performance across the different metrics.
+With 81% accuracy and an F1 score of 0.51, Gaussian Naïve Bayes was depicted as least performing model.
+Its low precision (0.55) and recall (0.47) show it struggled to balance between identification of true positives and minimization of false positives.
+Given its robust performance via the different evaluation metrics, <a href="output/Models/LR_model.pkl">Logistic Regression</a> appeared as the most reliable model for predicting potential inhibitors.
 The results of each model's performance are shown below.
 </p>

 <!---